0x0I/x-ray/src/DESIGN.md

-X-Ray aka QLShell aka aka Bourne again-again SHell (baash)
+## X-Ray aka QLShell aka Bourne again-again SHell

 **Overview:** `x-ray` is a user-interface meant to serve as a replacement for modern day terminals (e.g. Linux's *terminal*, Mac's *xterm*, Window's *command prompt*) and the associated command-line interfaces or shell scripts/interpreters currently packaged with them - leveraging the power of the modern web.

-In typical user-interface fashion, `x-ray` is based off the Model-View-Controller or MVC pattern consisting of the following components:
+In typical user-interface fashion, `x-ray` is based off the **Model-View-Controller or MVC** pattern consisting of the following components:
 * D3.js (view) - displays and adapts interface elements according to a particular user view/query
 * GraphQL (controller) - processes users' data query/modification requests and provides computed data response to view
 * **** (model) - technically should be able to support both NoSQL (e.g. elasticsearch, mongoDB) and SQL (postgres, sql) datastores.
 The support of (non)nullable types by GraphQL may actually be better suited for NoSQL backends.